 Marion Public Library’s Main location provides patron computers in two areas:

-• Computers in the Reference Services area are reserved for patrons age 12 and older.
+• Computers in the Patron Services area are reserved for patrons age 12 and older.

 • Computers in the Children’s Department are reserved for patrons age 11 and under.

 Computers for patrons of all ages are available at each branch location.